 Alte - Algarve - Portugal

 Welcome to Alte Uncovered!
-Your 2018 Alte holiday guide!
+Your guide to Alte holidays!

 Alte is a delightful village in inland Algarve, situated north of Albufeira on the N124.
 It is a typical, Algarve village of whitewashed houses with lattice work, handcrafted chimneys and narrow, cobbled streets nestling in the foothills of the Serra do Caldeirão.
 The church is at the centre of the village, and there are numerous little cafes in the surrounding area, to relax at and soak up the tranquility of the village.